Skip to main content

 Set default grade posting policy to manual release (optional)

 Hidden grades (formerly referred to as muted assignments) can now be set up in advance by selecting a default grade posting policy.
 The policy, by default, is set to automatically post a grade as soon as you enter it into the gradebook.
-However, you can choose to postpone and manually release grades when you're ready.
+However, you can choose to postpone and manually release grades when you are ready.
 Additionally, you can set exceptions for a specific assignment be defining its own posting policy*.

 *To set up specific assignment exceptions see Post Grades for an Assignment (text-based instructions).